devops-bharat05/AWS-Lambda/Lambda-Assignment/Task06/Readme.md

    - **Receive Email Alerts:**
      If your billing exceeds the set threshold (e.g., $50), you should receive an email alert from SNS.

-By following these steps, your AWS billing will be monitored daily, and you will receive notifications if it exceeds the threshold.